-Poor handwriting is a symptom of ADHD; dysgraphia and ADHD often co-exist.
+Although poor handwriting is a symptom of ADHD, dysgraphia and ADHD often co-exist.
 However, what appears to be dysgraphia may be a result of the child’s impulsiveness as he rushes through his assignments.
-Take careful note of other symptoms such as poor spatial planning (running out of space on a line, writing down the page rather than staying on the lines), and poor sequencing of words in a sentence to help determine if what you are seeing is dysgraphia.
+Take careful note of other symptoms such as poor spatial planning (running out of space on a line, writing down the page rather than staying on the lines), and poor sequencing of words in a sentence to help determine if what you are seeing might be dysgraphia.

 Teaching strategies will fall into three categories: remediation (working to improve the skill), modification (changing the expectation or requirement of the assignment), and accommodations (alternatives to writing).

 - playing with clay to strengthen hand muscles.